 How was lore become an effective story-telling tool?
 How do straight narratives compare?

 Ever since I was but a wee lad, video game narrative has fascinated me.
-The silent protagonist, seen in the likes of The Legend of Zelda, and how the story revolves around him; Metal Gear Solid that employed cinematography, framing and pacing from movies to tell its story; a non-linear narrative where different choices could unlock a different fate like Chrono Trigger – I was exposed to them all.
+The silent protagonist, seen in the likes of The Legend of Zelda, and how the story revolves around him; Metal Gear Solid that employed cinematography, framing and pacing from movies to tell its story – I was exposed to them all.
 Even the straightforward stories appealed to me.
 When Zero fell in Mega Man X, I was sad and swore bloody vengeance.
 Several years later, Zero’s return in Mega Man X3 remains one of the most iconic moments in gaming for me.
 Ditto for when he emerged from a centuries long sleep to save Ciel and the Resistance in Mega Man Zero on the Game Boy Advance.

 We’re going to be getting into spoilers for some pretty big games from this point on, including Nier: Automata, Metal Gear Solid 5: The Phantom Pain and Destiny so be advised.